 Systems are important to understand when studying physics, but they are not always easy to describe.
 In this video lesson, you'll identify isolated systems and understand what makes them unique.

 3. Elastic and Inelastic Collisions: Difference and Principles

 When objects come in contact with each other, a collision occurs.
 In this lesson, you'll learn about the two types of collisions as well as how momentum is conserved in each.

 4. Analyzing Elastic & Inelastic Collisions

 In this lesson, you'll have the chance to explore the differences between elastic and inelastic collisions, and use that knowledge to solve problems.
 Lesson topics will include equations and theories related to momentum.

 5. Conservation of Kinetic Energy

 Kinetic energy is the energy of motion.
-In this lesson we will investigate how kinetic energy is sometimes conserved and sometimes not conserved based on the type of collisions between masses.
+In this lesson, we investigate how kinetic energy is sometimes conserved and sometimes not conserved, based on the type of collisions between masses.